-Chapter Exams (40%): There will be 3 chapter exams worth 13.3% of your grade each.
-Exams will be a combination of any of the following: multiple choice, short synthesis or mechanisms, and vocabulary questions.
+Chapter Exams (30%): There will be 3 chapter exams worth 10% of your grade each.
+Exams will be a combination of any of the following: multiple choice, short answer/calculation problems, and vocabulary questions.
 Early and late exams are not administered.
-Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...)
+Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...).
+You may retake exams if you are not happy with your previous grade.
+Make ups are held during office hours or by appointment.

-Final Exam (20%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given .
-If you cannot make this time, you should consult me asap..
+Final Exam (15%): The Final Exam is cumulative and will have the same format as the chapter exams.
+The exam will be given Wednesday, Dec 14th from 7:00 AM - 9:00 AM.
+The final exam cannot be retaken.
+If you cannot make your assigned exam time, you should not enroll in this class.

-Subjective Grade (3%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to the safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
+Subjective Grade (5%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to the safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
 These are NOT free points and must be earned.